 How to Plant Pumpkin Seeds

-If you take the seeds from a fresh pumpkin, clean them up and wash them.
+If you take the seeds from a fresh pumpkin, clean them and wash them.
 Next, air-dry them on a paper napkin or paper towel.

 Growing in Pots